brevis-network/prover-network-ops/docs/request_proof.md

 ## Send a proof request

+Recommend using [the tool utility](./tools.md#request-proofs) to send one or multiple proof requests.
+For testnet, please use [explorer Faucet](https://sepolia.arbiscan.io/address/0x9C4e124141A599482b08492a03c49e26CCA21bAA#writeContract) to get `drip` some [testnet staking token](https://sepolia.arbiscan.io/address/0x46b07178907650afc855763a8f83e65afec24074) firstly.

+Below is also a way to send proof request using chain explorer interactively.

-Use [explorer BrevisMarket](https://sepolia.arbiscan.io/address/0x9c19d2De433217FB4b41a5D8d35aB8eE4A7b0DFa#writeProxyContract) to request proof.
+Before initiating a proof request using chain explorer, you need to use [explorer StakingToken](https://sepolia.arbiscan.io/address/0x46b07178907650afc855763a8f83e65afec24074#writeContract) to approve `BrevisMarket` 0x9c19d2De433217FB4b41a5D8d35aB8eE4A7b0DFa to spend your staking token.
+Then Use [explorer BrevisMarket](https://sepolia.arbiscan.io/address/0x9c19d2De433217FB4b41a5D8d35aB8eE4A7b0DFa#writeProxyContract) to request a proof.
 Follow below instructions to obtain each param of a request.

 1. `nonce`